pypa/distlib/docs/reference.rst

    .. attribute:: metadata

-      The metadata for the distribution in the wheel, as a :class:`Metadata` instance.
+      The metadata for the distribution in the wheel, as a :class:`~distlib.metadata.Metadata` instance.

    .. attribute:: info